 - Word Processor & Spreadsheet.
 NASA converts all technical proposal files to PDF for evaluation purposes.
 Therefore, NASA encourages proposers to submit technical proposals in PDF.
-Other acceptable formats are Microsoft Word, WordPerfect, and Postscript.
-Budget and supporting cost information must be submitted in Excel spreadsheet format. - 2.
+Other acceptable formats are Microsoft Word and WordPerfect.
+Budget and supporting cost information may be submitted in PDF (preferred), Microsoft Excel, Microsoft Word or WordPerfect. - 2.
 Graphics.
 For reasons of space conservation and simplicity the proposer is required to embed graphics within the document. - 3.
 Limitations.
 While only the paper copy will be screened for administrative compliance, the various files comprising the electronic version are required to exactly reflect the paper version.
 It is the proposer's responsibility to ensure that the electronic copy of the proposal is the same as the paper copy.
 NASA will assume they are the same. - 4.
 Virus Check.
-The proposer is responsible for performing a virus check on all files submitted on magnetic or optical disk.
+The proposer is responsible for performing a virus check on all electronic files submitted.
 As a standard part of entering the proposal files into the processing system, NASA will scan each submitted electronic file for viruses.
-The detection, by NASA, of a virus on any submitted electronic file may be cause for rejection of the proposal. - C. Withdrawal of Proposals.
-Proposals may be withdrawn by written notice, signed by the designated Authorizing Institutional Official and submitted to:
+The detection, by

+NASA, of a virus on any submitted electronic file will be cause for rejection of the proposal.